mich0w0h/local-dns/README.md

 This repository contains the necessary configuration to set up a local DNS server using Docker which offers name resolution of a local-only-domain `mich0w0h.house`.
 The server is composed of two services: a resolver and an authoritative DNS server.

+For more detailed instructions on setup, please refer to this post: https://dev.to/mich0w0h/setting-up-a-local-dns-service-with-docker-on-ubuntu-2204-290i

 ## Services

 the networking overview is here;

 ```mermaid
 graph LR
   subgraph Docker